Towards Enabling 5G-NTN Satellite Communications for Manned and Unmanned Rotary Wing Aircraft: System Definition Analysis

 Let $T_{rot} = 360/R_{dms}$ be the blades' rotation time, and $N_{bld}$ be the number of blades.
-The total non-interference time in one rotation is calculated as follows:
+The total non-interference time in one rotation is calculated as follows:\\[-8pt]

-Hence, the time interval between two interferences, i.e., the continuous link time, is calculated as follows:
+Hence, the time interval between two interferences, i.e., the continuous link time, is calculated as follows: \\[-8pt]

-Fig. \ref{fig_blades_results} illustrates the results from the analysis of the blades' interference in Alpha 900 and H135.
+Fig. \ref{fig_blades_results} illustrates the results of the blade analysis for Alpha 900 and H135.
 Alpha 900 has a 3.2$\times$ higher rotational speed than H135.
-As a result, both its interference and continuous link times are smaller.
-It is also noted that the interference time is reduced as $D_{rotor}$ increases.
+Thus, it has smaller $t_{int}$ and $t_{lnk}$.
+It is also observed that $t_{int}$ is reduced as $D_{rotor}$ increases.
+Finally, it is worth mentioning that due to aerodynamics and the relative attitude of the RWA when moving, in reality, the projected blades' shadowing is smaller, and $D_{rotor}$ is larger than modeled, i.e., a bit smaller interference times are expected.